couchbase/n1k1/README.md

 - avoidance of map[string]interface{} and []interface{}.
 - avoidance of interface{} and boxed-value allocations.
-- []byte and [][]byte instead are used heavily, as they are easy to fully recycle and reuse.
+- []byte and [][]byte instead are used heavily, as they are straightfoward to fully recycle and reuse, by reslicing to buffer[:0].
-- []byte is faster for GC scanning/marking than interface{}.
+- []byte should be faster for GC scanning/marking than interface{}.
 - jsonparser is used instead of json.Unmarshal(), to avoid garbage.
   - jsonparser returns []byte values that point into the parsed document's []byte's.
-- commonly accessed JSON object fields can be promoted to quickly accessible, labeled "registers" at compile time...
+- commonly accessed JSON object fields can be promoted to quickly accessible, labeled "registers" at early preparation phases...
   - object field access or map lookups (e.g., obj["city"]) can be instead replaced by positional slice access (e.g., vals[5])
   - the labeled vals or "registers" are passed amongst operators.
 - push-based paradigm for shorter codepaths
   - data transfer between operators (e.g., from scan -> filter ->
-    project) is a function call (which can sometimes be removed by compilation), instead of a send/recv on channels between goroutines.
+    project) is a function call, instead of a send/recv on channels between goroutines.
+These function calls can sometimes be inlined by n1k1's code generator, removing function call overhead.
   - the pull-based paradigm, a.k.a. the iterator approach, in contrast, involves additional checks for HasNext() across the operators in a query-plan.
-- data-staging, pipeline breakers (batching)...
+- data-staging, pipeline breakers (record batching)...
   - batching results between operators may be more friendly to CPU instruction & data caches.
   - data-staging also supports optional concurrency -- one or more goroutine actors can be producers that feed a channel to a consumer goroutine.
-  - a channel send is for a batch of multiple items, instead of a channel send for each individual item.
+  - a data-staging channel send is for a batch of multiple items, instead of a channel send for each individual item.
   - max-batch-size and channel buffer size between producer goroutines and consumer goroutine are designed to be configurable.
-  - batches exchanged between producer goroutines and consumer goroutine are recycled back to the producer goroutines for less garbage creation.
+  - batches that are exchanged between producer goroutines and consumer goroutine are recycled back to the producer goroutines for less garbage creation.
 - query compilation to golang...
   - based on Futamura projections / LMS (Rompf, Odersky) inspirations.
   - implements operator fusion, for fewer function calls.
-  - lifting vars for resource reusability.
+  - lifting vars is implemented to support resource reusability.
 - expression optimizations for static parameters.
-  - for example, with an expression on `sales < 1000`, the `1000` can
+  - for example, with an expression on `sales < 1000`, the `1000` is
-    be evaluated up-front a single time, instead of being re-evaluated for every single tuple that's processed.
+    evaluated early and a single time in preparation phases, instead of being re-evaluated for every single tuple that's processed.
-  - and, the `1000` can lead to a more direct numeric comparison.
+  - the static type of the `1000` is also detected in up-front preparation phases, which leads to more direct codepaths focused on numeric comparison.
 - for hashmaps...
   - couchbase/rhmap is a hashmap that supports []byte as a key, a'la `map[[]byte][]byte`.
-  - couchbase/rhmap is efficiently, fully recyclable in contrast to map[string]interface{}.
+  - couchbase/rhmap is efficient to fully recycle in contrast to map[string]interface{}.
-  - couchbase/rhmap/store will spill to temporary disk files when hashmap becomes too large, via mmap(), allowing hash-joins, INTERECT, EXCEPT, GROUP BY and DISTINCT processing on larger datasets.
+  - couchbase/rhmap/store will spill to temporary disk files when the hashmap becomes too large, via mmap(), allowing operators to process larger datasets that don't fit into memory (hash-joins, DISTINCT, GROUP BY, INTERECT, EXCEPT).
   - couchbase/rhmap/store chunk file allows hash-join left-vals to be spilled out to temporary disk files when it becomes too large.
-- error handling is push-based via a YieldErr callback...
+- error handling is push-based via an YieldErr callback...
   - the YieldErr callback allows n1k1 to avoid continual, conservative error handling checks ("if err != nil { return nil, err }").
 - max-heap in ORDER-BY / OFFSET / LIMIT
-  - reverse popping of the max-heap to produce the final result avoids a final sort.
+  - reverse popping of the max-heap produces the final result, which avoids a final sort.
-  - candidate vals that are "too large" foo the max-heap are recycled.
+  - candidate vals that are "too large" for the max-heap are recycled.
-- INTERSECT DISTINCT / ALL and EXCEPT DISTINCT / ALL are optimized by reusing hash-join machinery.
+- INTERSECT DISTINCT / ALL and EXCEPT DISTINCT / ALL are optimized by reusing hash-join's machinery.
   - hash-join's probe map can optionally track information like...
     - all the left-side values (for hash-join).
     - a count of the left-side values (for INTERSECT ALL, EXCEPT ALL).
     - and/or a 'was-probed' boolean flag (for multiple use cases).
-  - so, INTERSECT DISTINCT and EXCEPT DISTINCT does not need an additional, chained DISTINCT operator.
+  - so, INTERSECT DISTINCT and EXCEPT DISTINCT avoid using an additional, chained DISTINCT operator.
 - base.ValComparer.CanonicalJSON()
-  - provides JSON canonicalization with no memory allocations.
+  - provides JSON canonicalization into existing []byte buffers which avoids memory allocations.
-  - some JSON, such as for objects, need to be canonicalized before they can be used as a map[] key.
+  - some JSON, such as for objects, need to be canonicalized before they can be used as a map[] key (e.g., for GROUP BY, DISTINCT, etc).
     - Ex: {a:1,b:2} and {b:2,a:1} are logically the same.
   - numbers also need to be canonicalized.
-    - e.g., 0 vs 0.0 vs -0 are logically the same?
+    - e.g., 0 vs 0.0 vs -0 are logically the same.

 ------------------------------------------
 ## Some features...

 - types: MISSING, NULL, boolean, number, string, array, object, UNKNOWN (BINARY).
-- collation follows N1QL type comparison rules.
+- comparisons follows N1QL type comparison rules.
 - glue integration with existing couchbase/query/expression package.
 - join nested-loop inner.
 - join nested-loop outer-left.